Sony A6000 vs A7R II

 It is notable that the A7R II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6000 lacks such a headphone port.

-Both the A6000 and the A7R II have been discontinued, but can regularly be found used on eBay.
-The A6000 was replaced by the Sony A6300, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Both the A6000 and the A7R II have been discontinued, but can regularly be found used on ebay.
+The A6000 was replaced by the Sony A6300, while the A7R II was followed by the Sony A7R III.
+Further information on the features and operation of the A6000 and A7R II can be found, respectively, in the Sony A6000 Manual (free pdf) or the online Sony A7R II Manual.

 So what conclusions can be drawn?
 Is the Sony A6000 better than the Sony A7R II or vice versa?
 The listing below highlights the relative strengths of the two models.